Interesting Facts About Saturn

 8. Sometimes the rings disappear

 Well, they don’t actually disappear, but they look like they’re going away.
 Saturn’s axis is tilted, just like Earth.
 From our point of view, we see Saturn’s changing position as it takes its 30 year journey around the Sun.
 Sometimes, the rings are fully open, and we see them in all their glory, but other times we see the rings edge on – it looks like they’ve disappeared.
-This will happen in 2008-2009, and then again in 2024-2025.
+This happened in 2008-2009, and will happen again in 2024-2025.

 9. You can see Saturn with your own eyes